rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 ### Running a terminal inside neovim
 Running a terminal inside neovim is very easy: just run `:term` to convert the current split into a terminal.
 Open a terminal in a new vertical split with `:vsp +term` (or any file other editing command).
-When editing a terminal buffer, hit `i` to enter a special terminal edit mode, and return to normal mode with `CTRL-\ CTRL-n` (all other keystrokes are passed through to the interactive shell).
+With focus on a terminal buffer, hit `i` to enter a special terminal edit mode, and return to normal mode with `CTRL-\ CTRL-n` (all other keystrokes are passed through to the interactive shell).
 In order to use your standard login shell, add a line like
 ```
 set shell=zsh\ --login